InfernoMoon/dnd-wiki/README.md

 | `2024` | `url` |

 The key becomes the version in the block name.
 A source with the key `homebrew`, for example, provides blocks such as `dndhomebrew-spell`.
 Use keys made from letters and numbers, and restart Obsidian after changing them.

+Note that this plugin expects wikis that follow the same structure as wikidot wikis.
+So adding more sources will likely not work correctly.

 ## Data and privacy